Geovation/tiler/README.md

 At the moment "type" can be `shapefile` or `geojson` and `postgis`.
 Future intergrations will potentially include `gml` and other common standards.

-Once your config file is setup from the root of the docker container you can run:
+Once your config file is setup, and you have followed the setup instructions you can run:

-`tiler states`
+`./run.sh states`

 To generate the set of uncompressed vector tiles and an .mbtiles file.